-( Name of the entity / country of incorporation (as indicated in (i)a. above) Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) Total balance sheet assets (as stated in the accounting balance sheet of the legal entity) IDBI Capital Market Services Ltd/India Business includes stock broking, distribution of financial products, merchant banking, corporate advisory services, etc. Rs.128.10 Rs.375.52 d.
+Name of the entity / Principle activity of Total balance sheet Total balance sheet country of the entity equity (as stated in assets (as stated in incorporation the accounting the accounting (as indicated in (i)a. balance sheet of the balance sheet of the above) legal entity) legal entity) IDBI Capital Market Services Ltd/India Business includes stock broking, distribution of financial products, merchant banking, corporate advisory services, etc. Rs.128.10 Rs.362.90 IDBI Asset Management Ltd/India Manages investments of funds raised through MF schemes.
+Rs.200.00 Rs.128.99 d.
 The aggregate amount of capital deficiencies in all subsidiaries which are not included in the regulatory scope of consolidation i.e. that are deducted: